dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

 ---

 This tutorial continues the [previous](load-data-from-an-api) part.
 We'll use the same GitHub API example to show you how to:
-1. Load from other GitHub API endpoints.
+1. Load data from other GitHub API endpoints.
 1. Group your resources into sources for easier management.
 2. Handle secrets and configuration.